-The DS33Z44 will act as an SPI Master when configured with MODEC[1:0] to read the configuration from an external Serial EEPROM, such as the Atmel AT25160A.
+The DS33Z11 will act as an SPI Master when configured with MODEC[1:0] to read the configuration from an external Serial EEPROM, such as the Atmel AT25160A.
 The EEPROM must be programmed with the data structure shown in Table 10-1.
 The MOSI (Master Out Slave In) signal can be selectively output on the rising or falling edge of SPICK.
 The MISO data can be sampled on rising or falling edge of SPICK based on the CKPHA pin input.
-The SPICK is generated by the DS33Z44 at a frequency of 8.33 MHz, derived from an external SYSCLKI of 100 MHz.
+The SPICK is generated by the DS33Z11 at a frequency of 8.33 MHz, derived from an external SYSCLKI of 100 MHz.
 The initialization sequence is commenced immediately after power up reset or a rising edge of the $\overline{\text{RST}}$ input pin.
 The SPI master initiates a read with the instruction code 0000x011b; followed by the address location.
 The $\overline{\text{SPI}\text{CS}}$ is held low until the data addressed is read and latched.
-The DS33Z44 begins reading the EEPROM at address 0000h.
+The DS33Z11 begins reading the EEPROM at address 0000h.
 Data is sequentially latched until the last data byte is read and latched.

 The indirect MAC registers require a special program sequence at the end of the EEPROM file.
 Four MAC registers can be programmed in the EEPROM Mode: SU.MACCR, SU.MACMIIA, SU.MACMIID, and SU.MACFCR.
+All other indirect MAC registers do not need to be initialized for EEPROM mode operation.
 The indirect MAC registers are programmed using four separate seven-byte records from the EEPROM.
 An example is shown in Table 10-2.

-Figure 10-10.
-SPI Master Functional Timing
+Figure 10-10 SPI Master Functional Timing

-Table 10-1.
-EEPROM Program Memory Map
+Table 10-1 EEPROM Program Memory Map